 Mazara hits slam, has 6 RBIs to get Rangers first win

-Nomar Mazara hit his first grand slam and had a career-high six RBIs to lead the Texas Rangers over the Oakland Athletics 10-5 for their first victory of the season Mazara hits slam, has 6 RBIs to get Rangers first win Nomar Mazara hit his first grand slam and had a career-high six RBIs to lead the Texas Rangers over the Oakland Athletics 10-5 for their first victory of the season Check out this story on USATODAY.com: http://usat.ly/2pbV1x2 Oakland Athletics starting pitcher Raul Alcantara delivers against the Texas Rangers during the first inning of a baseball game, Friday, April 7, 2017, in Arlington, Texas.
+Nomar Mazara hit his first grand slam and had a career-high six RBIs to lead the Texas Rangers over the Oakland Athletics 10-5 Friday night for their first victory of the season.
+Mazara is hitting .588 through four games, including 3 for 5 in this one.

 Add your comments below